-In this section, we first reassess the threat of covert channel attacks based on our experimental results.
-Then, we discuss possible means to mitigate the covert channel attacks in virtualized environments.
+In this section, we first show a break down of impact to cover channel performance from our communication protocol features.
+Then, we reassess the threat of covert channel attacks based on our experimental results.
+Finally, we discuss possible means to mitigate the covert channel attacks in virtualized environments.